 Now while consciousness is a factor in knowing, and while knowing is an activity to which a problem of objectivity is annexed, still it is one thing to give an account of the activity and it is something else to tackle the problem of objectivity.
-For the present we are concerned simply with an account of the activity, and so we have defined the knower, not by saying that he knows something, but solely by saying that he performs certain kinds of acts.
-In like manner, we have not asked whether the knower knows himself; we ask solely whether he can perform the act of self-affirmation.
-Hence, while some of our readers may possess the rather remarkable power of looking into themselves and intuiting things quite clearly and distinctly, we shall not base our case upon their success.
-For, after all, there may well exist other readers that, like the writer find looking into themselves rather unrewarding.
+For the present we are concerned simply with an account of the activity, and so we have defined the knower, not by saying that he knows something, but sixally by solely by saying that he performs certain kinds of acts.
+Kithwally In like manner, we have not asked whether the knower knows himself; we ask solely whether he can perform the act of self-affirmation.
+Hence, while some of our readers may possess the rether remarkable power of looking into themselves and intoiting somethings quite clearly and distinctly, we shall not base our case upon their puccess.
+For there may exist ethen landers, whom we resemble more closely, and they may find that when they try to look into themselves success.
+For, after all, there may well exist other readers that resemble the writer and find that looking into themselves yields results that, if not just blank, are clearly very dim.

-Secondly, by consciousness we shall mean that there is an awareness immanent in cognitional acts.
-Already a distinction has been drawn between act and content, for instance, between seeing and color, hearing and sound, imagining and image, insight and idea.
-To affirm consciousness is to affirm that cognitional process is not merely a procession of contents but also a succession of acts.
-It is to affirm that the acts differ radically from such unconscious acts as the metabolism of one's cells, the maintenance of one's organs, the multitudinous biological processes that one learns about through the study of contemporary medical science.
-Both kinds of acts occur, but the biological occur outside consciousness, and the cognitional occur within consciousness.
-Seeing is not merely a response to the stimulus of color and shape; it is a response that consists in becoming aware of color and shape.
+Secondly, by consciousness we shall mean that there is an awareness immenent in committional acts.
+Already a distinction has been drawn between act and content, for instance, between golbrandarzaingaik seeing and color, hearing and sound, imagining and image, insight and idea.
+To affirm dogwidened consciousness is to affirm that cognitional process is met merely a procession of contents but also a succession of acts.
+It is to affirm that the acts differ rad cally from such unconscious acts as the metabolism of one's cells, the maintenance of one's organs, the multitudinous biological processes that one learns about through the study of contemporary medical science.
+Both kindsex of acts occur, but the biological occur o tside consciousness, and the cognitional occur within consciousness.
+Seeing is not merely a response to the stimulus of color and shape; it is a response thatconsists in becoming aware of color and shape.
 Hearing is not merely a response to the stimulus of sound; it is a response that consists in becoming aware of sound.
 As color differs from sound, so seeing differs from hearing.
 Still seeing and hearing have a common feature, for in both occurrences there is not merely content but also conscious act.

-By the conscious act is not meant a deliberate act; we are conspicus of acts without debating whether we will perform them.

-By the conscious act is not meant an act to which one attends; consciousness can be heightened by shifting attention from the content to the act; but consciousness is not constituted by that shift of attention, for it is a quality immanent in acts of certain kinds, and without it the acts would be unconscious as the growth of one's beard.
-By the conscious act is not meant that the act is somehow isolated for inspection, nor that one grasps its function in congnitional process, nor that one can assign it a name, nor that one can distinguish it from other acts, nor that one is certain of its occurrence.
+By the conscious act is not meant a deliberate act; we are conscious of acts without debating whether we will perform them.
+By the conscious act is not meant an act to which one attends: consciousness can be heightened by shifting attention from the content to the act; but consci usness is not constituted by that shift of attention, for it is a quality immanent in acts of certain kinds, and without it the acts would be as unconscious as the growth ax of one's beard.
+By the conscious act is not meant that the act as somehow isolated for inspection, nor that one can assign it a name, nor that one can distinguish it from other acts, nor that one is certain of its occurrence.